 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The District has only two items that qualify for reporting in this category.
 They are the deferred charge on refunding reported in the government-wide statement of net position and the deferred outflow related to pension activity, reported in the government-wide statement of net position.
 A deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition prices.
 This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
-The deferred outflow related to pension activity is the result of changes in the School District's proportionate share of the total plan from year to year, the difference between actual employer contributions and the School District's proportionate share of total contributions, and actual contributions subsequent to the measurement date.
+The deferred outflow related to pension activity is the result of changes in assumptions, the difference between projected and actual investment earnings, changes in the School District's proportionate share of the total plan from year to year, the difference between actual employer contributions and the School District's proportionate share of total contributions, and the actual contributions subsequent to the measurement date.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The School District has two items that qualify for reporting in this category.
 The first item, unavailable revenue, is reported only in the governmental funds balance sheet.
 The governmental funds report unavailable revenues from property taxes.
 The second item, deferred inflows related to pension activity, are reported in the government-wide statement of net position.
-The deferred inflow related to pension activity is the result of differences between projected and actual investment earnings.
+The deferred inflow related to pension activity is the result of differences between expected and actual experience, changes in the School District's proportionate share of total plan from year to year, and the difference between actual employer contributions and the School District's proportionate share of total contributions.
 These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.